Pet Food & Animal Feed

+Animal feed, pet food, specialty pet food and treats are all considered Commercial Feed.
 Animal feed, pet food and specialty pet food are all considered Commercial Feed under the Pennsylvania Commercial Feed Act, and are regulated through the inspection of Pennsylvania manufacturing and distribution (retail and wholesale) establishments for compliance with labeling, licensing and Current Good Manufacturing Practices (CGMPs).
 Samples of animal feed are collected and analyzed to ensure feed is not adulterated and meets label guarantees.
-Consumer complaints are investigated when purchasers receive feed they believe does not conform to guarantees, may be misbranded, and/or causes harm to the animals it is fed.
-Link to file a consumer complaint Click Here.
+Consumer complaints are investigated when purchasers receive feed they believe does not conform to guarantees, may be misbranded, and/or causes harm to the animals that eat it.
+Link to file a consumer complaint: click here.

 A license is required for each feed manufacturing facility located in Pennsylvania and for each guarantor of feed who distributes a product in Pennsylvania.
 The annual licensing fee is twenty-five dollars ($25) per calendar year.
 The fee is due January 1 of each year prior to the manufacturing and distribution of feed.

 There is no product registration in Pennsylvania but we may require an applicant or licensee to provide labels for products to be distributed in the state.

 In order to apply for a license to manufacture animal feed or pet food, or to be the guarantor of such products, complete the Application for Commercial Feed License.
 Please read instructions completely and print type legibly.
 Instructions are on back of the hardcopy, or are included with the online version.

 You may apply for a license online and pay with a credit card, select "Apply for New License" on the left hand navigation (look under "Feed Manufacturers").
 A search of facilities with an active Commercial

 Feed License in Pennsylvania can be found by clicking here.